Let us hold unswervingly to the hope we profess, for he who promised is faithful. - Hebrews 10:23 NIV

 Domestic violence affects both men and women, and is the leading cause of injury to women ages 15-44 in the United States.

-Domestic violence isn’t just the problem of the abused or abuser.
+Domestic violence isn’t just the problem of the abused and abuser.
 It isn’t a question of race or income, and it doesn’t just happen "somewhere else."

 Domestic violence abuse victims are our brothers and sisters, our mothers and fathers and our children, and domestic violence is happening right here in Richardson and in your neighborhood—maybe even in your own home.